techstreams/techstreams.github.io/_posts/2015-03-27-tsmarkmail-overview.md

 tags: [google-apps-script, google-docs]
 ---

-I've done a lot of technical support both professionally and personally and on my ***wish list*** has always been a support tool with the following criteria:
+I've done technical support both professionally and personally and on my ***wish list*** has always been a support tool with the following criteria:

 * Quick content creation in plain text *(i.e., [markdown](http://daringfireball.net/projects/markdown/))*
 * Ability to embed screenshots and images